Exponential time differencing for matrix-valued dynamical systems: Matrix Exponential Time Differencing

 We also define $\varphi$ functions commonly seen in the exponential integrators literature \cite{LUAN2014168, hochbruck2010exponential} to simplify notation.
 Let $\theta = \tau / \Delta t \in [0,1]$ and we then define these functions as

-with $\varphi_0(A) = e^{\Delta t A}$ for some matrix $A \in \RR^{n\times n}$.
+with $\varphi_0(A) = e^{A}$ for some matrix $A \in \RR^{n\times n}$.
 We also note that

+where $\mathds 1_n$ is the identity on $\RR^{n\times n}$ and we drop the subscript when unambiguous from context.
 For most of the numerical examples we present in this paper, we can compute our $\varphi$ functions directly and in cases where $A$ is ill-conditioned, we introduce regularization.
-There is a breadth of literature on computing the $\varphi$ functions efficiently such as Krylov subspace methods \cite{Niesen_2012} and the Padé method with the scaling and squaring strategy \cite{AlMohy2009970}.
+There is a breadth of literature on computing $\varphi$ functions efficiently such as Krylov subspace methods \cite{Niesen_2012} and the Padé method with the scaling and squaring strategy \cite{AlMohy2009970}.